onehundredfeet/heapsx/README.md

 Some additional features include:

-- An entity component system (ECS)
+- An entity component system (hcqe - based on Echo ECS)
-- AI Pathfinding and Navmesh generation
+- AI Pathfinding and Navmesh generation (Recast)
-- Reliable UDP communication
+- Reliable UDP communication (Yojimbo)
 - hxbit support across UDP
 - Cross platform high resolution timer
-- Bit-level compression for network communication
+- Bit-level compression for network communication (hxbit & custom bitcompression)
-- 3D Physics
+- 3D Physics (Bullet)
-- 2D Physics
+- 2D Physics (Chipmunk)
 - And more to come
 - An integration with Hide (The Shiro games editor)
 - CastleDB out of the box